-Welcome to our online anaphylaxis training course for nurseries, schools, early years, sports clubs, healthcare and social care providers.
-Our online paediatric anaphylaxis training courses are developed in line with the latest UK legislation and meet the requirements set out by the Resuscitation Council (UK), OFSTED, National Health Service (NHS), Skills for Health’s UK Core Skills Training Framework (CSTF), the Care Quality Commission (CQC), Skills for Care, UK Health and Safety Executive and other professional and regulatory bodies.
+Welcome to our online anaphylaxis for nurseries and early years, sports clubs, healthcare and social care providers.
+Our online anaphylaxis training courses are developed in line with the latest UK legislation and meet the requirements set out by the Resuscitation Council (UK), OFSTED, National Health Service (NHS), Skills for Health’s UK Core Skills Training Framework (CSTF), the Care Quality Commission (CQC), Skills for Care, UK Health and Safety Executive and other professional and regulatory bodies.

 Every nursery, school or early years setting is likely to have at least one pupil who is severely allergic to a type of food, and many schools will have more.
 It is essential that all teachers, nursery staff and others who work with children have appropriate training to enable them to recognise and manage severe allergic reactions in schools and community settings.

-How to access your anaphylaxis training for nurseries course
+How to access your anaphylaxis for nurseries and early years course

 - Pay for your courses (All major debit and credit cards accepted)

 - Once you have registered you will receive your login details within a few minutes

 - You will then be able to reset your password, log in and take your selected online course (s)

 - On completion, you will be asked to complete an end of course assessment (minimum 80% to pass)

 - You can immediately download, save or print your CPD Accredited Certificate

 - Let us know what you think of your online course, leave us a review!